Who uses Cognocient and how?

 Step 2 — Tag each feature with attribution headers (60 seconds):

-Start with Alert mode for the first week to understand your baseline, then switch to Degrade for ongoing enforcement.
+Step 3 — Set one budget per feature (30 seconds each), starting in Alert mode for the first week to understand your baseline before switching to Degrade or Block for ongoing enforcement.

 Agentic AI teams